How to get a DUI expungement in California

 · Obtain A Copy of Your Criminal Record

 Some Jurisdictions have gone digital and your records may be only a click away.
-However, you may want to visit the court house where your case was heard just to be sure.
+However, you may want to visit the courthouse where your case was heard just to be sure.
 Information you should get include: the case number/ docket number, date of conviction, code name and number for the violation, the verdict, and how you served your sentence, if any.
 This information may come in the form of a rap sheet or certified disposition records which can also be available at the Attorney General’s Bureau of Criminal Information.

 · Access and Complete the Appropriate Forms

 If you have no legal representation, you can obtain the Petition for Dismissal forms, also known as the CR-180 form, from any legal libraries and websites including the state courts.
 However, civilians may not know which form to access specifically, which is where lawyers come in handy.
-In any case, you could always visit your courthouse and request for the correct form if you are working on a tight budget.
+In any case, you could always visit your courthouse and request the correct form if you are working on a tight budget.

 · Attach Additional Documents

-The process of petitioning for a dismissal is usually the same, but some courts may require lengthy additional information such as declaration forms, an affidavit from other individuals willing to vouch for your expungement, and any other documents which can be used to support your request.
+The process of petitioning for dismissal is usually the same, but some courts may require lengthy additional information such as declaration forms, an affidavit from other individuals willing to vouch for your expungement, and any other documents which can be used to support your request.

-Before filing the duly filled forms and attached documents, remember to send a copy to prosecution or the District attorney’s office.
+Before filing the duly filled forms and attached documents, remember to send a copy to the prosecution or the District attorney’s office.
 We recommend that you call first before doing so determine their preferred method of service.
 Hopefully, your prosecutor will not object to your expungement as this may prove to be another thorn in your side and lengthy court hearings.
 Hopefully, the prosecutor doesn’t object and he will sign the form and send it back, which may serve as further support.

 If the court grants you the petition, congratulations!
 You now have a clean record.
 The court should notify relevant agencies of the expungement, but because of glitches in the system or a simple backlog, they might forget.
 You can send a copy of the court order to the Attorney General’s office, the arresting police department, and the DMV just to be sure.
 Better safe than sorry!